perfalcon/RoboND/writeup_template.md

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

 Defined source and destination points for perspective transform, then applied the perspective transform with perspect_transform function.
 Applied the color threshold to identify navigable terrain ( color_thresh) /obstacles(obstacle_detection)/rock samples (rock_detection) functions.

 Updated the Rover.vision_image to display the obstacle , rock sample and navigable terrain in a threshed binary images.

-Then converted the map image pixels to rover-centeric coords with rover_coords function, and then converted the rover-centri pixels to world coordinates.
+Then converted the map image pixels to rover-centeric coords with rover_coords function, and then converted the rover- centric pixels to world coordinates.
 Then updated the rover worldmap to show the obstacle,samples and navigable terrain.
 After that converted the rover-centric pixel to polar coordinates to enable the direction to streer.